Skip to main content

 Optimising customer acquisition cost (CAC) requires a synergistic relationship between marketing and sales teams.
 Both departments play crucial roles in driving revenue and growth.

-Marketing's Role:
+Marketing's Role

 • Generating high-quality leads through targeted campaigns and content creation.